About The Creator

 Nope.
 We live in a world with thousands of years of sexual shame lurking everywhere.
 It can be a difficult subject matter to talk about, even for sex-positive people.
 Playing Barefaced is a risk free way to break the ice.

 The 2014 CDC School Health Profile reported less than 1/2 of all high schools and only 1/5 of all middle schools in the US teach all 16 essential sex education topics recommended by the CDC.
 Research shows parents and caregivers can be the most ideal sex educators for their kids because they can respond to their questions and individual needs.

 No. Research shows that adolescents who have consistent, open conversations with their parents about sex are less likely to be sexually active at a young age and more likely to act responsibly when they feel ready.

 Try getting creative by choosing a card as a conversation starter.
-You could temporarily omit cards that you know will cause resistance.
-Or, just leave the game out to be browsed through whenever.
-Create an opportunity and see what happens!
+You could temporarily omit cards and work up to including them.
+Or, leave the game out to be secretly inspected;)

-Barefaced means shameless, which can be good or bad depending on the context…kind of like sex.
-The game is about education, empathy, and a little luck…also like sex.
-The logo is an illuminating message on the wall of shame preventing open communication.
-Break down those walls, and the sky’s the limit!
+“Barefaced” means shameless.
+Shamelessness can be good or bad depending on the context.
+The logo symbolizes an illuminating message on a wall that prevents open communication.
+Break down that wall, and the sky’s the limit!

-Get to know yourself and others while connecting and having fun.
+Get to know yourself and others while having fun.